Cops: 2 dead and 3 wounded at 4 California 7-Eleven stores | News Channel 3-12

 The second shooting occurred around 3:20 a.m., about 24 miles (39 kilometers) away, in Santa Ana, authorities said.

-Officers responding to reported gunshots at the 7-Eleven in that city and found a man dead in the parking lot with one bullet in his upper torso, according to Sgt.
+Officers responding to reported gunfire at a 7-Eleven in that city and found a man dead in the parking lot with one gunshot wound in his upper torso, according to Sgt.
 Maria Lopez, a Santa Ana police spokesperson.
-The violence appeared to include an attempted robbery.
+The violence appeared to include a robbery.

 “At this moment, we don’t believe he was an employee.
 We don’t really know yet what he was doing there in a parking lot, if he was a potential customer or just walking by,” Lopez said.